davekilian/primer/basic/index.md

 title: A Basic Computer
 ---

-If we're going to build a computer and see how they work, the very first thing we need is a definition of what a computer is.
-To answer the question of exactly what is and is not a computer would require some unhelpful philosophizing, so we'll stick to a basic but approximate definition: a computer is a *programmable calculator*.
+In this chapter, we're going to design ourselves a simple computer &mdash; the primitive kind that's simple enough for someone (with enough time and determination) to build singlehandedly.

-To make a little more sense of that, it's helpful to look back at where the term "computer" came from:
+The first thing we need to is remind ourselves: what is a computer anyways?
+There are plenty of ways to tackle that question, most of which are too philosophical for this book.
+Let's stick a simpler approximation: we'll define a computer as a *programmable calculator*.
+To better understand what that means, it's helpful to look at where the term "computer" originally came from:

 Once upon a time, "computer" was a job description.
 Academic, scientific and engineering institutions employed (human) computers to crunch numbers for them.
 The 2016 film [Hidden Figures](https://en.wikipedia.org/wiki/Hidden_Figures) gives you an idea of what these computers did and what it was like to be one.

-Computers would often employ calculators to aid them in their work (and since these were the days before digital calculators, they would often use mechanical calculators, notably a type of mechanical calculator called the  [slide rule](https://en.wikipedia.org/wiki/Slide_rule)).
-A reasonable question to ask is, why did we need computers when we already had perfectly functional calculators?
-What were the computers doing that calculators weren't?

-The answer lies in the complexity of the computations: sometimes, the institution employing computers had a lot of data to work with, and needed people to crunch through all the data, running the same calculations over and over on different input numbers to obtain some useful results.
-Other times, the institutions had very complex equations and formulas that required a lot of arithmetic, requiring them to split the equation into smaller pieces, hand them out to individual computers, and combine their results at the end.

-So, the main things computers were doing that their calculators couldn't was to string multiple calculations together: their slide rules might be able to add, subtract, multipy, and divide, but we needed computers to run sequences of related calculations.

-## An Example
+Many computers were drawn to the work because of they were good at doing precise arithmetic; nonetheless, computers frequently used calculators to aid them in their work (usually a [slide rule](https://en.wikipedia.org/wiki/Slide_rule)).
+The value in a computer wasn't necessarily to carry out arithmetic so much as as to (correctly) string calculations together; usually many calculations, with no mistakes.
+Computers were typically brought in for very complex calculations involving many steps, or for large datasets requiring performing the same rudimentary calculations over and over.

+Let's look at a simple example of the kind of work you might ask a computer to do for you.
 We're going to borrow an example from high school algebra &mdash; but we're just going to churn through arithmetic without needing to understand what the formulas mean, so don't worry if you've never taken algebra or you've forgotten most of it by now.

 We're going to compute the solutions to quadratic equation using the quadratic formula.
+The quadratic equation solves the following equation, where $A$, $B$ and $C$ are coefficients (plain numbers) and $x$ is the variable we want to solve for:

+​	$0 = Ax^2 + Bx + C$

-The solution to a quadratic equation with coefficients $A$, $B$ and $C$ is given by the following formula:
+The solution to this equation is given by the quadratic formula:

-​	$\dfrac{-B \pm \sqrt{B^2 - 4AC}}{2A}$
+​	$x = \dfrac{-B \pm \sqrt{B^2 - 4AC}}{2A}$

 So for example, the solution to $0 = 2x^2 + 5x + 3$ is:

-​	$\dfrac{-5 \pm \sqrt{5^2 - 4 * 2 * 3}}{2(2)}$
+​	$x = \dfrac{-5 \pm \sqrt{5^2 - 4 * 2 * 3}}{2(2)}$

-Except there's a $\pm$ sneaking around in there, which is really a shortcut for saying there are two solutions given by two very similar-looking formulas, once which replaces $\pm$ with a $+$ and another which replaces $\pm$ with a $-$:
+Except that's not quite the full story!
+There's a $\pm$ sneaking around in there, which is a shortcut for saying there are two solutions given by two very similar-looking formulas: once which replaces $\pm$ with a $+$ and another which replaces $\pm$ with a $-$.
+So the two solutions are:

-​	$\dfrac{-5 + \sqrt{5^2 - 4 * 2 * 3}}{2(2)}, \dfrac{-5 - \sqrt{5^2 - 4 * 2 * 3}}{2(2)}$
+​	$x = \dfrac{-5 + \sqrt{5^2 - 4 * 2 * 3}}{2(2)}$, or $x = \dfrac{-5 - \sqrt{5^2 - 4 * 2 * 3}}{2(2)}$

 Say I asked you to compute these, and gave you a calculator that can do the following things: